Pros of a fixed-rate mortgage

 So, a 7/2 ARM is fixed for the first seven years and then adjusts every two years.
 But most often, the adjustments come annually.

-Rates are adjusted according to changes in a financial index, such as something called Libor.
-And, you should understand that an ARM rate has the potential to increase or decrease.
+Rates are adjusted according to changes in a financial index, such as the secured overnight financing rate, or SOFR, a benchmark interest rate.
+And you should understand that an ARM rate has the potential to increase or decrease.
 Because who knows where interest rates will go?

 Here's another important point: Some ARMs set a cap on how high your interest rate can go, and some ARMs also limit how low your interest rate can go.